kenatiod/MUT/Understanding Machine Understanding.md

 - **1943**: J. Presper Eckert and John Mauchly began building the ENIAC, one of the earliest electronic general-purpose computers.

-- **1950**: Alan Turing published "Computing Machinery and Intelligence," proposing the Turing Test to determine if a machine can exhibit intelligent behavior indistinguishable from a human.
+- **1950**: Alan Turing published "Computing Machinery and Intelligence," proposing the Turing Test thought experiment to determine if a machine can exhibit intelligent behavior indistinguishable from a human.

 - **1955**: John McCarthy coined the term "Artificial Intelligence" and proposed the Dartmouth Conference, which marked the birth of AI as a field.